 (1) Being totally absorbed and focused on the activity.
 (2) Experience of an internal clarity and understanding exactly what is required, knowing their skills are matched to the task.
 (3) A sense of ecstasy—being outside everyday reality.
 (4) “Being in the moment” focusing completely on the present.
 Unaware of time passing—a sense of time slowing down.
 (5) A deep passion for the activity leading to higher levels of performance.
 (6) Sense of serenity—no anxiety, no ego, no worries about the outcome of action.
 (7) No sense of effort.
 The activity becomes easy.
 Getting out of the way.3

-These seven characteristics tie together your personal traits in the four dimensions—physical, mental, emotional, and spiritual.
+If you look at these seven characteristics, you'll notice that they tie together your personal traits in the four dimensions.
+These dimensions are physical, mental, emotional, and spiritual.
 When all these aspects are balanced, you can reach peak performance.
-Jim Loehr and Tony Schwartz, leaders in human performance, cite harmony in these same areas as necessary for full engagement: “To be fully engaged, you must be physically energized, emotionally connected, mentally focused and spiritually aligned with a purpose beyond our immediate self-interest.”4
+Similarly, Jim Loehr and Tony Schwartz, leaders in human performance, cite harmony in these same areas as being necessary for full engagement.
+They note, “To be fully engaged, you must be physically energized, emotionally connected, mentally focused and spiritually aligned with a purpose beyond our immediate self-interest.”4

 When fully engaged, you can reach the Ideal Performance State (IPS).
-In the book, The New Toughness Training for Sports, Loehr defines IPS: The optimal state of physiological and psychological arousal for performing at your peak. […] You are most likely to experience IPS and perform at your peak when you feel: confident, relaxed and calm, energized with positive emotion, challenged, focused and alert, automatic and instinctive, ready for fun and enjoyment.5
+In the book, The New Toughness Training for Sports, Loehr defines IPS as the optimal state of physiological and psychological arousal for performing at your peak. […] You are most likely to experience IPS and perform at your peak when you feel confident, relaxed and calm, energized with positive emotion, challenged, focused and alert, automatic and instinctive, ready for fun and enjoyment.5

 Regardless of the name—“flow,” “the zone,” “full engagement,” or “IPS”—the meaning is the same.
-You are aligned in the four critical dimensions— physically, mentally, emotionally, and spiritually.
+When you are there, you are aligned in the four critical dimensions.
 In my opinion, this “total alignment” is at the center of athletic success, as you will see in my model for sports performance.